commander-mvc/commander-mvc/docs/reference/controller.rst

 .. warning::

-  The `arg` property is only properly set during the execution of an ``Action``.
+  The :attr:`HasArg.arg` property is only properly set during the execution of an :meth:`Action`.
 It will not be defined at the time the controller is constructed.

 Example
 ~~~~~~~